September 5, 2019

 Money.
 We all want to get paid for something we love, but we also have to be practical.
 The bills need to be paid whether you love what you do or not.
 This won’t be a deep dive into the finances of beauty school vs. a traditional 4-year degree.
 If you’re looking for some of the math behind that choice, here’s a decent article from The Simple Dollar.

 Round numbers, the officially stated average salary of a hairdresser in California as a whole is roughly $31K/year (roughly $15.50/hour).
 Well-to-do areas like San Rafael have a stated average income of nearly $52K (roughly $26/hour).

 We’ve talked about the official vs. unofficial hairdresser salaries before, but to keep this brief, the reported income of hairdressers is typically MUCH lower than actual take-home pay.
 We’d never recommend anything but being completely on the up-and-up with the IRS, but like any role where a substantial portion of your income comes from cash and tips, the officially stated average is probably not a fair assessment when looking at your earning potential.

-The beauty industry is very entreprenurial by nature.
+The beauty industry is very entrepreneurial by nature.
 The beauty of that (no pun intended) is those who put their passion, time and effort behind it are able to build their income consistently and accumulatively.
-You’re building a client base that returns to you month-after-month, year-after-year.
+You’re building a client base that returns to you month-after-month, year after year.
 A good cosmetology or esthetician program will teach you the hard and soft skills needed to manage that client base in a way that lets you consistently and accumulatively build your annual income.

 In other words, just like the person who just graduated with their freshly printed 4-year degree, you’re going to have to work to build your career as makes sense for you, your financial goals, and your life goals.